top of page

 Paper 1 focuses on reading and analysing a fiction extract.
 The first four questions test skills like identifying details, exploring language and evaluating structure.

-One thing students often forget?
-Timing.
+One thing students often forget is Timing.

 As a rough guide, you should look at the marks for each question and try to spend 1 - 1.5 minutes per mark.